 Brain imaging of the participants showed that two specific brain regions were actively engaged when someone thought they were trusting a close friend.
 Increased activity of the ventral striatum and medial prefrontal cortex were correlated with positive social value signals when participants made decisions based on a belief they were playing with a good friend.

 But science aside, what makes trust so hard to build?
-Think about all of your own experience with friends, co-workers, bosses, and leaders.
+Think about all of your own experiences with friends, co-workers, bosses, and leaders.
 You likely watched three levels of interaction that factored into how deeply you felt you could trust the other person.

 In a work setting, the team leader must demonstrate a certain level of technical ability to begin earning trust from the team.
-New, first time managers struggle with this because they might have been promoted in recognition of their skills in one area, but they lack comprehensive knowledge of the whole team’s scope of responsibility.
+New, first-time managers struggle with this because they might have been promoted in recognition of their skills in one area, but they lack comprehensive knowledge of the whole team’s scope of responsibility.

 Lacking that technical knowledge, they are deemed incapable of performing as team lead, so trust is denied.